Driving In Australia: Hints & Tips

 When driving at night particularly in the Outback care should be taken to lookout for wildlife that may stray onto the road.
 Animals are attracted by car lights.
 Collisions with animals such as the Red Kangaroo can cause substantial damage to your vehicle.

 International visitors may drive in Australia on a valid overseas driver's licence that covers the same vehicle class.
 Whilst driving ensure that you carry your licence with you and if it is not in English carry a translation.
+International drivers can only drive for 3 months on their licence.
+The onus is on a tourist to learn the road rules before arriving.
+One way to become aquainted with and gain a general understanding of Australian road rules is by completing this tourist-focused quiz.
+Some rental car companies might ask foreign drivers to complete a similar online quiz or complete a printed checklist to identify road signs and road rules.

 On the Beach